According to the great film-maker

 mahogany as well...

-… the whole costing 1million pesos.
+… at the time of construction, the whole costing one million pesos.

 The whole Punta Gorda peninsula of Cienfuegos is a legacy of grander times…with The Blue Palace, built by a wealthy tobacco plantation owner and now a hotel sitting next to the gracious Cienfuegos Yacht Club, on a boulevard of once grand homes.